MollyPW/MollyPW.github.io/_pages/about.md

   </p>
    <p>
-    Outside of work, I restore antique furnitue and run a small shop selling Geegaws, Trinkets, Tchotchkes — you can find it on <a href="https://www.etsy.com/shop/DopamineMoment" target="_blank">Etsy</a>.
+    Outside of work, I restore antique furniture and run a small shop selling Geegaws, Trinkets, Tchotchkes — you can find it on <a href="https://www.etsy.com/shop/DopamineMoment" target="_blank">Etsy</a>.
   </p>
 </div>